-Gout, caused by increased levels of urate in the blood, is one of the most common types of inflammatory arthritis.
-Increased
+Gout, caused by increased levels of urate in the blood (hyperuricaemia), is the most common type of inflammatory arthritis.
+Acute flares are

-acute inflammatory attacks of arthritis, usually in the metatarsophalangeal (MTP) joint.
-In the presence of prolonged hyperuricaemia
+the first symptom of gout, i.e. self-limiting, inflammatory attacks of arthritis, usually in the metatarsophalangeal joint.
+In the presence of

 The symptoms of gout are caused by monosodium urate crystals forming in the joints and other tissues resulting in an

 inflammatory response.
 This deposition occurs when the serum is saturated with urate, at concentrations higher than 0.42 mmol/L.